-Local government resolutions, proclamations or declarations in support of medical aid in dying send an important message about the values of a community and its citizens.
+Local government resolutions, proclamations or declarations in support of advance care planning, end of life healthcare, and medical aid in dying send an important message about the values of a community and its citizens.
 Local resolutions also alert state legislators that other levels of government support medical aid in dying.
 Passing a local resolution can be an effective strategy to further state legislative efforts to authorize medical aid in dying.